-Recall that the GS9090A is in Auto mode when the AUTO/MAN input pin is set HIGH.
-In this mode, SMPTE\BYPASS becomes an output status pin.
-Table 3-1 shows the status of this pin when different serial digital video signals are applied.
+Recall that the GS9090 is in Auto mode when the AUTO/MAN input pin is set HIGH by the application layer.
+In this mode, SMPTE\BYPASS and DVB\ASI become output status pins.
+Table 3-1 shows the status of these pins when different serial digital video signals are applied.